Top

 Shukkei-en Garden

 Shukkei-en replicates the scenery of one of China’s famous spots, the West Lake.
 You can appreciate different flowers blooming depending on the seasons.
-From March to May, you will get to see cherry blossoms and rhododendrons and from June to August, you’ll be amazed by the beauty of the lotus flowers, irises, and hydrangeas.
-During the cooler autumn months from September to November, the park will be filled with camellias, green leopard plants, and beautiful fiery red leaves.
+From March to May, witness cherry blossoms and rhododendrons; from June to August, marvel at lotus flowers, irises, and hydrangeas.
+During the cooler autumn months from September to November, camellias, green leopard plants, and beautiful fiery red leaves fill the park.
 Then from December to February, come and enjoy different breeds of camellias and plums.

 The Mitaki-Dera Temple

 Mitaki-Dera Temple in Hiroshima Prefecture is a historic Shingon-sect temple dating back to the year 809.
 The name means “Three Waterfalls Temple” as Mitaki does indeed have three falls within its grounds.
-Mitaki-Dera is famous for its spring cherry-blossoms and the road leading to the temple is also lined with cherry trees.
+Mitaki-Dera, renowned for its spring cherry blossoms, features a road lined with cherry trees leading to the temple.
 In autumn the spectacular red leaves draw many tourists to the temple.

 Hiroshima City Transportation Museum

 The Hiroshima City Transportation Museum is a science facility that showcases all sorts of vehicles and modes of transportation.
 You will see about 3000 exhibits on the railway, land transportation, boats, and planes.
 There are also interactive exhibitions for you to enjoy.
-If you go outside the building, you will see a train car by the number of 654 that was exposed to the atomic explosion back in the past on display.
+If you go outside the building, you’ll see a train car, numbered 654, displayed, exposed to the atomic explosion in the past.

 The Mazda Museum